Working on Fire

 Managing Director – Responsible for the overall leadership and management of the company.

-Chief Operating Officer (COO) – Responsible for coordinating the WOF EXCO and its clusters, monitoring the overall health of the organisation and deputizing from the MD where needed.
+Chief Operating Officer (COO) – Responsible for coordinating the WOF EXCO and its clusters, monitoring the overall health of the organisation and deputizing for the MD where needed.

 Piet van der Merwe

-Executive for Operations – Responsible for all the operations aspects of the company, including WOF Operations, WOF Services, Dispatch and Coordination, WOF Aviation and HAT.
+Executive: Operations – Responsible for all the operations aspects of the company, including WOF Operations, WOF Services, WOF Aviation (shared with MD) and other WOF programmes (HAT, DRP and FSP).

-Head of Finance – Responsible for the financial management of the company.
+Executive: Finance, SCM & Asset Managemen – Responsible for the financial, supply chain and asset management of the company.

-Executive Human Capital (HCM) Management – Responsible for the human resources and social development functions in the company.
+Executive: Human Capital (HCM) Management – Responsible for all the human resources functions in the company.

 The Working on Fire (WOF) programme, funded by the Department of Environment, Forestry, and Fisheries, will be reaching a milestone of having been in existence for 17 years during the month of September.